Cosmicjedi/linux-administration-mcp/README.md

 ### Basic Connection Test
 ```
-"Test SSH connection to server 192.168.1.100 with username admin"
+"Test SSH connection to server 192.168.1.100 with username admin and password secret123"
 ```

 ### System Diagnostics
 ```
-"Connect to webserver.example.com and check if it's running properly"
+"Connect to webserver.example.com as root with my SSH key at /home/user/.ssh/web_key and check if it's running properly"
-"Run full diagnostics on my database server at 10.0.0.5"
+"Run full diagnostics on database server at 10.0.0.5 using password authentication"
 ```

 ### Service Management
 ```
-"Check the nginx service status on production server"
+"Check the nginx service status on production server (use admin account with password)"
-"Restart MySQL on database.local"
+"Restart MySQL on database.local using root account"
 "Stop and disable Apache on web-server-01"
 ```

 ### Package Installation
 ```
-"Install htop on server1.example.com"
+"Install htop on server1.example.com (connect as admin)"
-"Install docker on ubuntu-server.local"
+"Install docker on ubuntu-server.local using sudo user"
 ```

 ### Security Audit
 ```
-"Check for security issues on my public-facing server"
+"Check for security issues on my public-facing server (use key authentication)"
 "Show me failed login attempts on auth-server"
 "List all users with sudo access on prod-server"
 ```